What is the term used to describe resistance to flow of water in pipes?

 Prepare for the Georgia Water Distribution Test: study with flashcards and multiple choice questions, each with hints and explanations.
 Get ready for success!

-The term used to describe the resistance to the flow of water in pipes is friction.
-In fluid dynamics, friction refers to the internal resistance that occurs as water flows through the pipe.
-This resistance is caused by the interaction between the water and the surface of the pipe, as well as the viscosity of the water itself.
+The term that describes the resistance to the flow of water in pipes is friction.
+When water moves through pipes, it encounters resistance due to the interaction between the water and the surface of the pipe.
+This resistance is primarily attributable to the roughness of the pipe material, the shape of the pipe, and the viscosity of the water itself.

 Subscribe